vishnudevtj/vishnudevtj.github.io/_posts/2018-03-25-star-ctf-2018-babystack.md

     NX:       NX enabled
     PIE:      No PIE (0x400000)

-The challenge creates a thread and calls a function start<sub>routine</sub>
+The challenge creates a thread and calls a function start_routine

 ```c
 void *__fastcall start_routine(void *a1)